dmliao/wanderer/tools/builder/README.md

 Site-wide configuration is passed into the builder function, and is typically found in `config.toml` in the base directory where wanderer is run.

 Directory-level configuration is written in a `_.toml` file in a content directory.
 This file isn't copied over to the build directory, but rather added to the configuration for that directory only.
-It does not apply to sub-directories.
+It recursively applies to sub-directories.

 Every built (so `.md` for now) content file can also add configuration by starting the file with `---`, adding toml-frontmatter, and ending the frontmatter with `---`